By Post FIS, 1 Reading Lane, E8 1GQ

 To be eligible to receive a personal health budget in Hackney a child or young person must be registered with a GP in Hackney or The City of London and have been assessed as being eligible for NHS Continuing Care funding.

-There are three options to choose from.
-They include:
+There are three options to choose from when you are given a Personal Health Budget.

 Money will be paid into a dedicated Personal Health Budget bank account.
 This will enable the parent or carer to buy services or equipment agreed as part of the child’s support plan.
 They will need to keep financial records and receipts to show how they have spent the budget.